 THE Emu Inn traded at the north-eastern corner of George and Bathurst streets in Sydney, opposite St Andrews Cathedral for almost 60 years.

-This newspaper photo was taken in 1886, the same year in which it was demolished to make way for what was described as a “handsome block of buildings” known as Riley Brothers department stores.
+The inn was demolished in 1886 to make way for what was described as a “handsome block of buildings” known as Riley Brothers department stores.

 Duncan Macpherson, who went on to host the Royal Exchange Hotel at King and George streets, for many years afterwards, was the last publican of the Emu Inn.